HandsomeJeff/neo-python-workshop/part2_neopy.md

 | InteropInterface | `f0` |
 | void | `ff` |

-Since our `hello world` program requires no input, output, storage, or special run conditions, we can build it with <br> `build smart-contract/1-print.py 00 00 False False`. <br>*note the ommission of `test`, since we want to build it for real now*
+Since our `hello world` program requires no input, output, storage, or special run conditions, we can build it with <br> `build smart-contract/1-print.py ff ff False False`. <br> *We can omit the word `test`, if we want to build it wihout testing*

 ![build contract1](assets/build_contract1.png)